JAMPANIKOMAL/CursorCloak/README.md

 # CursorCloak

-A Windows utility that allows you to hide and show the system mouse cursor using hotkeys.
+A Windows utility that allows you to hide and show the system mouse cursor using hotkeys. **Requires administrator privileges.**

 ## Features